How to Write a Magnificent CV for Your LL.M. Application: My Insights After Evaluating 100+ Applications as a Member of the Admissions Committee

 • Don’t include a summary on top.
 It’s usually uninformative.
 The key information about your qualifications should be easily scannable from the CV itself.

-Education comes before experience
+LL.M.
+CV: Education comes before experience

 Why?

-The reasons are two-fold:
+The reasons are as follows:

 Make your education easy to find.
-In an LLM application, place education at the very beginning of a CV, before employment, on the first page.
+In an LL.M. application, place education at the very beginning of a CV, before employment, on the first page.

-A few guidelines for presenting your education:
+A few guidelines for presenting education in your LL.M.
+CV:

 • Don’t just state your university.
 State the degree you received, the place, and the date.